TakaiKinoko/FangBlog/src/content/cudaRandom/index.md

 date: "2019-12-08T10:10:03.284Z"
 ---

-In this post, I talk about what happends when blocks are assigned to SMs, as well as CUDA code optimization across GPU architectures.
+In this post, I talk about what happens when blocks are assigned to SMs, as well as CUDA code optimization across GPU architecture.
 Before this, I thought it was necessary to recap how CUDA's virtual architecure maps to the physical and vice-versa.

 ## Table Of Content